arkandias/geyser/README.md

 ### Automatic Backups

-A script is provided to automatically create a backup of Geyser and upload it to a WebDAV server (like Nextcloud).
-The script can be scheduled via crontab for regular backups.
+The script `scripts/backup-webdav` is provided to automatically create a backup of Geyser and upload it to a WebDAV server (like Nextcloud).
+It can be scheduled via crontab for regular backups.

+Configuration:

-Required environment variables:
+- Required environment variables:
     - `WEBDAV_URL`: Base URL of the WebDAV server
     - `WEBDAV_USER`: WebDAV username
     - `WEBDAV_PASS`: WebDAV password

-These variables can be set in `.env`, `.env.local`, or directly in the environment.
+- Can be set in `.env`, `.env.local`, or environment

-Example crontab configurations:
+Example crontab entries:

 ```
-#   # Hourly backups in June and July
+# Hourly backups in June and July
-#   0 * * 6,7 * /path/to/scripts/backup-webdav
+0 * * 6,7 * /path/to/scripts/backup-webdav

-#
-#   # Daily at 3:00 AM every month except June and July
+# Daily at 3:00 AM other months
-#   0 3 * 1-5,8-12 * /path/to/scripts/backup-webdav
+0 3 * 1-5,8-12 * /path/to/scripts/backup-webdav
 ```

 ## Contributing